 100,000 bonus miles when you spend $20,000 in the first 12 months, or still earn 50,000 miles when you spend $3,000 in the first 3 months

 |Other things to know||Other things to know||Other things to know|

-The most eye-catching feature of the Chase Sapphire Preferred card is its sign-up bonus – worth up to $1,000 when redeemed for travel through Ultimate Rewards.
+The most eye-catching feature of the Chase Sapphire Preferred card is its sign-up bonus, currently the card’s highest ever – worth up to $1,250 when redeemed for travel through Ultimate Rewards.
 You can enjoy a 25% higher point value when you book travel through the Chase portal, and the card also comes with a very flexible redemption scheme that allows you to transfer points to a number of partners, including United and JetBlue, sometimes for a higher point value.